 This project provides reading skills to people throughout Laos who have missed out on literacy education, contributing to individual and community growth and enabling better interaction with authorities.
 The literacy program also enables participants to read the Scriptures for their own personal growth and to more actively participate in church life.

-Approximately 84.7 percent of the 7.5 million people in Laos are considered literate.
-While the enrolment ratio and attendance rate for primary school students is high, secondary school attendance drops radically to around 42 per cent.
-There is also disparity between the literacy levels of men (90 per cent) and women (79.4 per cent) across the country.
-The Lao people group represent 55 per cent of the population and have good access to education.
+Approximately 84.7% of the 7.5 million people in Laos are considered literate.
+While the enrolment ratio and attendance rate for primary school students is high, secondary school attendance drops radically to around 42%.
+There is also disparity between the literacy levels of men (90%) and women (79.4%) across the country.

 If the appeal is oversubscribed or the project changes due to unforeseen reasons, we will reallocate remaining funds to similar projects.